rubyonjets/jets-docs/_docs/learn/api/review-project.md

 end
 ```

-In general, all of your controllers will inherit from this `ApplicationController`.
+Generally, your controllers will inherit from `ApplicationController`.

-## Create a API
+## Create an API

 Let's create some code for an API.
 We'll generate some starter code again.